isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 ---
 <h3><a id="vote"></a>Vote for Your Favourite National Day Song!</h3>

-**Here's a little fun thing to do as we gear up to celebrate National Day!**
+<h4>Check out our top 4 voted songs for tonight's National Day Concert.</h4>

-For this year's Temasek Polytechnic's National Day Celebrations Online Concert 2021, we have started a poll to choose your favourite National Day song!
-These "lesser-known" songs might not get a lot of airplay but have a listen to these lovely ditties.
+We have started a poll to choose your favourite National Day song.

+**Continue to send in your [vote](https://www.menti.com/arspjsmhjb) for your most loved song and the top 3 songs voted will be played tonight during the TP National Day concert at 7.30pm.**

+Have a listen to these lovely ditties.

 1. [Reach Out For The Skies](https://youtu.be/ic3SXtPzeMQ) – Rui En & Taufik Batisah
 2. [What Do You See](https://youtu.be/GKAMTOx0nNw) – Electrico